Young man smoking

 Plan for Next Time

-Final Words on How to Get Unhigh Quick
+Final Words on How to Get Unhigh Fast

 Next time you plan a session, start low and go slow.
 Your future self will thank you!